ericblade/mws-advanced/README.md

 Amazon Merchant Web Services API for Javascript

-There are a lot of Amazon AWS interfaces in Javascript.
+There are a lot of Amazon MWS interfaces in Javascript.

 This one requires node 8.x, with the --harmony switch, as of August 10th, 2017.
 Or you can roll your own method for transpiling it, if you want.